joshuarudd/joshuarudd.com/sidebar-case-study/draft.md

-We created several user story maps for this project, one for each person’s job to be done, but the primary one was to answer *How might a support agent log customer feedback?*
+The primary one was to answer *How might a support agent log customer feedback?*

 ![User Story Map](user-story-map-v1.png)

 *User Story Map – Support Agent*

 (I prefer to create user story maps on a whiteboard or wall with sticky notes, but because some of our team members were remote we decided to use LucidChart so everyone could contribute and reference it.)

-Once we got all the tasks down, we “sliced” them into releasable/testable chunks.
+Once we got all the tasks, risks, and questions down, we “sliced” them into releasable/testable chunks, prioritized by what we needed to learn next.

 ### Concept Testing

-* What do we need to learn next?
-* Focus on most important workflow - getting information into UserVoice
+Once we had the user story map, our engineers were able to start exploring a lot of the technical requirements needed to deliver a solution, and I set out to put together some quick wireframe concepts to test both internally and with select customers.

 #### Concept 1: Simple form

-The first concept I came up focussed on what we believed to be only the most essential information needed:
+The first concept focussed on only asking support agents for the most essential information needed: [^2]

+[^2]: Behind the scenes, we also knew who was logging the feedback on behalf of the customer, but we didn’t need to ask for this information.

 1. **Who** the feedback was from.
 2. **What** their feedback was.
 3. **Where** they feedback came from (optional).

-Behind the scenes, we also knew who was logging the feedback on behalf of the customer, but we didn’t need to ask for this information.

 ![Simple Form Concept](concept-simple-form@2x.png)

-##### Bad news from some key customers
+*Concept 1: Simple form*

+##### Pros

+1. This experience required minimal interaction and could be delivered very quickly.
+2. Support agents only had to provide information they already had.
+3. In many cases we could automatically populate every field for them.

+##### Cons

+However, this direction would introduce some risk factors with the existing data model that would also require us to create new admin-facing tools.
+While we ultimately felt we needed to also simplify our data model, we weren’t confident this was the right time to do it. [^3]

+[^3]: Up to this point, the primary object in UserVoice were aggregate *ideas,* which were essentially forum topics that could be voted and commented on by others.
+The kind of feedback support agents would be logging were private and would not be visible to other customers.
+And at the time, there wasn’t any UI for managing large sets of uncategorized bits of feedback.

-This approach would require significant restructuring of our data model, and would also need new admin-facing tools to leverage this data.
-We decided we’d need to require customers to link related idea.
+In addition, two of our key customers wanted their support agents to link the feedback they were logging to existing ideas in their UserVoice accounts.
+Without other admin-facing tools to leverage feedback not linked to ideas This approach would require significant restructuring of our data model, and would also need new admin-facing tools to leverage this data.

-**Challenge:** this adds a significant step for team members capturing feedback.

-While this approach seemed ideal (and we would later come back to this)…
+##### Takeaway

+While we preferred the UX of this direction most, we would have to rework a lot of our infrastructure to deliver valuable insights for our customers.
+We ultimately wanted to do this work, but it wasn’t the right time.

+We decided to require support agents to link feedback to a related idea, so we went back to our user story map and added some additional tasks.

 ![Revised User Story Map](user-story-map-v2.png)

-[Revised User Story Map]
+*Revised User Story Map*

 #### Concept 2: Multi-step form

-User submits data each step of the way, advancing to a new screen for each step

-Benefit of form builder was we could automatically display matching ideas based on the feedback rather than the team member clicking *Next.*
+For the next concept, we tried to keep the simplicity of the first one, but add a second step which would ask the support agent to link to a related idea, or create a new idea if an existing one didn’t exist.

+This flow was somewhat similar to our end-user-facing widget, which would ask the person to enter their feedback, click next, and then display a list of related ideas (if any existed).
+If one did, they could vote for it instead of creating a new idea in the system.

 ![Multi-step form](concept-multi-step-form@2x.png)

-[Concept 2: Multi-step form]
+*Concept 2: Multi-step form*

+##### Pros

+1. Similar experience to end-user-facing widget.
+2. Less visual complexity than Concept 3 on each step of the form.

+##### Cons

+1. It wasn’t obvious to testers that there was a second step, or how many more steps there would be.
+2. Initial engineering estimates were higher than we hoped.

+##### Takeaway

+…

 #### Concept 3: Dynamic form

-Single page form that that includes all necessary steps, revealing new ones only if necessary
+The third concept was created in tandem with the second, but focussed on providing a single-page form that displayed related ideas on the same screen as the feedback field.

 ![Dynamic form](concept-dynamic-form@2x.png)

-[Dynamic form]

-* Combined benefit of initial form
-* Potential complexity
+*Concept 3: Dynamic form*

+##### Pros

+1. Agent could see all fields they needed to enter on a single screen.
+2. In cases where the feedback field was auto-populated, we could immediately display related ideas rather than the support agent having advance the form (in Concept 2).

+##### Cons

+1. Would require a lot more fitness and conditional logic to get the interaction and experience just right.
+2. Potentially confusing experience switching between linking an existing idea and creating a new one.

+##### Takeaway

+Based on positive tests both internally and with customers, we decided to give this direction a try despite the added complexity.